flypenguin/hugo-flypenguin-de/content/home/talks.md

 subtitle:

 content:
   # Page type to display.
-E.g. post, talk, publication...
+E.g. post, event, publication...
-  page_type: talk
+  page_type: event
-  # Choose how much pages you would like to display (0 = all pages)
+  # Choose how many pages you would like to display (0 = all pages)
   count: 5
   # Filter on criteria
   filters: